 ABSTRACT

 In coastal landscapes, spatial habitat structure plays an important role in supporting animal diversity and secondary productivity.
 Landscape-scale connections among eelgrass meadows are often overlooked dimensions of their ecological and conservation value.
 We tested whether eelgrass-associated biodiversity patterns are consistent with spatial processes such as abiotic habitat filtering or metacommunity dynamics.
 Across nine meadows in Barkley Sound, British Columbia, we quantified epifaunal biodiversity on eelgrass (Zostera marina) to test three hypotheses: taxonomic diversity and composition i) vary randomly within meadows but ii) vary systematically among meadows reflecting abiotic factors and metacommunity dynamics, and iii) patterns are stable over time.
-Though we identified two high-diversity meadows, faunal diversity metrics varied as much over a few meters within the same meadow as among meadows separated by kilometers and of different sizes and exposures.
+Though we identified two high-diversity meadows, faunal diversity varied as much over a few meters within the same meadow as among meadows separated by kilometers and of different sizes and exposures.
 Epifaunal composition varied among meadows, though this variation was not explained by biotic or abiotic factors.
 Community similarity within and across meadows increased from May to August.
 These findings leave open the possibility that landscape scale metacommunity dynamics influence eelgrass-associated faunal biodiversity.

 INTRODUCTION

-Understanding species distribution and abundance is essential to understanding ecological communities and to making informed decisions about landscape management and biodiversity conservation.
-In high biodiversity coastal marine habitats, understanding is limited by a lack of basic information about where and when species occur and the spatial scales over which dominant diversity-influencing processes operate (Gaston 2000, Boström et al. 2006).
+Understanding species’ distribution and abundance is essential to understanding ecological communities and to making informed decisions about landscape management and biodiversity conservation.
+In Canada’s highly diverse coastal marine habitats, understanding is limited by a lack of basic information about where and when species occur and the spatial scales over which dominant diversity-influencing processes operate (Gaston 2000, Boström et al. 2006).
 While a spatially discrete habitat patch such as a seagrass meadow or a kelp bed may appear to host a complete or representative local faunal community, habitat provision by foundation species is just one of several processes that influence biodiversity of a patch: population dynamics and species interactions structure species assemblages at finer (within meadow) and broader (landscape) spatial scales (Leibold et al. 2004, Boström et al. 2006, Pillai et al. 2011).

 The purpose of this study is to explore potential metacommunity structure among eelgrass-associated epifaunal species as a first step to assess the appropriate spatial scale for understanding how eelgrass meadows support biodiversity and its associated ecosystem functions.
 Specifically, our aim was to target faunal biodiversity across spatial scales in a seagrass meadow seascape to determine whether individual meadows, or a set of meadows, represent meaningful spatial units for biodiversity (i.e. – groupings of habitat that reflect regional patterns of diversity).
 Spatial variation in biodiversity is influenced by the spatial scales of ecological processes that affect species’ relative abundance and presence or absence (Leibold et al. 2004, Ricklefs 2004, Boström et al. 2006).
 Across a region, evolutionary and colonization history produce a shared regional species pool (gamma diversity).
 At finer scales, meadow- or host plant-scale biotic interactions (predation, competition, facilitation, resource provision) and abiotic conditions (temperature, salinity, etc.) filter species from the regional pool to a subset of regional diversity, called alpha diversity (DeTroch et al. 2001, Crist and Veech 2006, Sanders et al. 2007).
 Between local and regional scales, dispersal and colonization dynamics connect populations among habitat patches to produce metacommunities.
 In metacommunities, abundance and diversity vary among local sites, producing patterns of spatial turnover or variation (beta diversity) that are jointly influenced by local and regional process (Henriques-Silva et al 2013, Leibold and Mikkelson 2002, Leibold et al. 2004, Crist and Veech 2006).